 To successfully characterize the group dynamic is an especially exciting endeavor.

 Whether it be a family or partners in a business, suggesting the relationships between those depicted

 is an important function of this genre.

 Posthumous portraits, or those painted from photographs provided by the client, can be straightforward or require a more intensive, studied approach.
 Suitable photo/video reference with a good light effect must first be identified, and conversations with family members, colleagues or friends are desirable to learn about the subject’s personality.
 Oftentimes, a family member with similar complexion can pose for flesh tones, or for the posing of hands, etc.

 COPIES OF PAINTINGS

 An artist’s early training often involves the copying of Old Master drawings and paintings.
-This can later be useful in accepting commissions to make copies of treasured family ancestral portraits, paintings, or a favorite work in a museum.
+Carl has studied and copied numerous paintings in museums throughout Europe and the US.
+Today, he occasionally accepts commissions to make copies of treasured family ancestral portraits, paintings, or a favorite work in a museum.

 Carl accepts a limited number of commissions each year.